Electronics/F1NameChanger/Readme.md

 # Running

-Simply download the executable from the releases section, and supply a `names.json` or `names.txt` file as a lookup table.
+Simply download the executable from the releases section, and supply a `names.json` or `names.txt` file in the same directory as a lookup table.
 Example files are given with all the existing names pre-filled.
 The text file can simply be opened as a csv file and consists of one driver per line (in no particular driver order): `old NAME, new NAME, newDriverTag`.
 The JSON file is a bit different as `"original NAME": {"name": "new NAME", "tag": "newDriverTag"},`.
 For example `Carlos SAINZ, Example DRIVER, DRV` or `"Carlos SAINZ": {"name": "Example DRIVER", "tag": "DRV"},`.
 All driver names should be in the format mixed-case first name, upper-case last-name.
 Run the executable before or after the game has started and it should do its magic!
 BEWARE: There is no undo button!
 If you want to reset your driver names you will need to restart the game.